StringEpsilon/fbJson/README.md

 ## Stability

-Current stable is 0.9.3 All examples compile and work as intended with fbc version 1.04, 64bit.
+Current stable is 0.11 All examples compile and work as intended with fbc version 1.05, 64bit.

 I still work on the internals of jsonItem quite a bit.
 I do not recommend using unlabeled commits.
+The API however should not change dramatically.

 Please report all issues.

+## The code ##

+The main parser ( `jsonTime.Parse()` ) is written do to as little allocations, string comparisons and concatinations as possible.
+There are only two points in the code, where I create a partial copy of the parsed string, because it's slow to do so.
+The main bottleneck, according to my tests is indeed the single TRIM()-call I have in the code.

+This code is deliberatly ugly for the sake of performance.
+I even considered (and crudely benchmarked) the use of GOTO to make errorhandling faster ;-)

 ## API